Tokyo court gives ex-Nissan exec Kelly suspended sentence

 AP Business Writer

-TOKYO (AP) — A Tokyo court gave Greg Kelly, a former American executive at Nissan Motor charged with underreporting his boss Carlos Ghosn’s pay, a 6-month suspended sentence.

-The verdict announced Thursday will allow Kelly to return to the U.S. immediately.

-Kelly was arrested in November 2018 at the same time as Ghosn, former Nissan chairman and head of the Renault-Nissan-Mitsubishi alliance.
-Both have insisted they are innocent, arguing that the money at the center of the charges was never paid or decided.
+Kelly was arrested in November 2018 at the same time as Ghosn, a former Nissan chairman and head of the Renault-Nissan-Mitsubishi alliance.
+Both have insisted they are innocent, arguing that the money at the center of the charges was never paid or decided on.

-The judge found Kelly not guilty of some counts but guilty of charges for one year only.
-His sentence was suspended for three years.

 Prosecutors had asked that Kelly be sentenced to two years in prison.
 They alleged Ghosn, Kelly and Nissan Motor Co. underreported Ghosn’s compensation by 9 billion yen ($78 million) in filings over eight years through 2018.